MohitCode17/genai-course/README.md

 1. You provide a **prompt** — for example: _“Delhi is the capital of …”_
 2. The model uses its **training data** and **parameters** to predict the most likely next word — in this case, _“India”_.
 3. This prediction process continues **word by word**, using previous outputs as context, until the **complete response** is generated.

-🧩 **In short:** LLMs generate text by predicting the next word based on probability and context — repeating this process millions of times to form coherent, human-like language.

 ---